 The manager was clear about their responsibilities in regards to safeguarding people and managing incidents.
 They made the appropriate referrals when situations were viewed as potential safeguarding incidents and were open and transparent when things went wrong.
-They took corrective action to prevent situations from re occurring.
+They took corrective action to prevent situations from reoccurring.
 Staff knew how to protect people from abuse and avoidable harm and all had completed relevant training and received regular updates.
 Staff were able to explain how they would recognise abuse and who they would report any concerns to.
 The service had policies and procedures in relation to safeguarding people and these helped to guide staff's practice and helped to give them a better understanding.
 The service had a flow chart which provided staff with guidance and information on who to contact and what to do.
 The service also monitored safeguarding's to ensure staff had followed the correct procedures and to ensure people were helped to be kept safe.

 Staff spoken with stated they would feel confident in raising any safeguarding concerns they may have and they found the management supportive when they had raised issues in the past.
 This showed that staff were aware of the systems in place and these would help to protect the people receiving a service.
 Staff told us that there were body map charts in people's care files that they would complete if they noticed any marks or bruising when they were assisting with personal care.
-Feedback from staff included, "I would phone the manager if I thought anything was wrong," "I would contact the office and speak with the manager if I had any concerns" and, "The office are very supportive and they would contact the right people if I had any worries."
+Feedback from staff included, "I would call the office if I had any concerns" and, "There is always someone at the office to speak to."
 Staff were also aware of the whistle blowing procedure and described who they would speak to if they needed to report anything.

 Risks to people's safety had been routinely assessed at the start of a service and these had been managed and regularly reviewed.
 People stated they had been part of the risk assessment process and a variety of risk assessments had been completed.
 These related to the environment and people's mobility needs and had clear instructions to staff on how risks were to be managed to minimise the risk of harm.
 Copies of this documentation could be found in people's homes and helped to ensure staff had up to date information and were kept safe.
 There was also a form for staff to sign to show that they had read the document and was aware of the content.
-The service also used an electrical device to advise them of visits they have allocated to staff.
+The service also used an electrical device (CACI) to advise them of visits they have allocated to staff.
 This device was used to advise staff of any risks in people's homes and ensured they had up to date information.